 “It was heartbreaking that I couldn’t be under the same roof as them and I had to have my dad drive me to their home about 20 minutes away, or sometimes would have get a taxi there, in order to see them.

 “Although the mould has improved now because of some repairs being done, meaning they’re back at home with me, some of the issues are still not fixed, despite the council promising to do so.”

-In February 2020, we launched a second case against Waltham Forest Council for breaching its agreement to make repairs to the property within the specified timeframe.
+We launched a second case against Waltham Forest Council for breaching its agreement to make repairs to the property within the specified timeframe.

 Kelly added: “Taking legal action was a last resort but, after years of complaining with nothing being done, it was the only option.